saaimulation/Project-Aero/qualifying-lap-CFD/README.md

 </div>

 Tried everything I could think of: tutorials, docs, forums, even AI.
 Tweaked the model, repaired faces, changed the flow region, removed tiny slots.
-Still no joy.
+Still no success.
 After four days it was clear the blocker was geometry integrity, not the physics setup.

 ### Resources I used while debugging